-- ▲ Type project in the taskbar search box, and then click Project to a second screen.
-Click Connect to a wireless display, and then follow the on-screen instructions. - NOTE: To learn what type of display you have (Miracast-compatible or Intel WiDi), refer to the documentation that came with your TV or secondary display device.
+▲ Type project in the taskbar search box, and then click Project to a second screen.
+Click Connect to a wireless display, and then follow the on-screen instructions.

 Discovering and connecting to Intel WiDi certified displays (select Intel products only)